 The word itself comes from the Latin term, nihil, which means “nothing”.
 What makes someone a better candidate to rule a nation, if everyone was born from nothingness?
 If there was no real point to anything, why do some people get to be treated better than others?
 These are a few questions that a Nihilist would ask you.

-To get into the mind of the Nihilist and fully understand the philosophy better, ask yourself why you believe what you believe.
+To get into the mind of the Nihilist and fully understand the theories of Nihilism better, ask yourself why you believe what you believe.
 Where did the idea come from and why was it presented to you?
 Who created your belief system and why?
 If you keep digging deeper, you will get to a point where there is no longer a definitive answer.
 Regardless of religion or science, the question “why” or “what is the point” will never have a direct answer.
 This is where Nihilism comes into play.
 The conclusion to them is that there is no purpose or answer.
 We are here merely to just survive and someday die.
 Nothing we do truly matters, as we do not know the tangible source of where we were before life and where we will go after.